B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and coordinated disposition decisions.

-The warehouse is often dealing with fewer return events, but each one may carry higher financial or relationship impact.
+The warehouse is often dealing with fewer return events on the B2B side, but each one may carry a much higher financial or relationship impact.

 ## 6. Staffing Model: Constant Parcel Rhythm vs Account-Specific Bursts